dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 <br>

 If you list your images with `docker image ls` you will see your `testnode` image tagged with `latest`.
+We are going to follow `repository:tag` format for our image.
 You can name your image with `docker tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]`:

 ```